 HUM 340-4: Great Cities in their Time and Place

-This course (also taught by Charles University faculty) will examine the political and social history of Prague and consists of weekly lectures and short excursions.
+This course (taught by Charles University faculty) will examine the political and social history of Prague through courses in art and architecture, history, politics, and film.
+Students will attend weekly lectures and seminars and participate in site visits and excursions.

-The program begins with classwork and orientation sessions at SFU, followed by 8 weeks of study and field trips in the Czech Republic.
+The program begins with classwork and orientation sessions at SFU, followed by eight weeks of study and field trips in the Czech Republic.